Taneshkumar90/Cyclistic_Bike_Share_A_case_study_with_Power_BI/README.md

 All the data have been strored appropriately and has been prepared for analysis, so they are ready for exploration.
 ### Key tasks

-Aggregated data to make it useful and accessible.
+- Aggregated data to make it useful and accessible.
-Organize and format your data.
+- Organize and format data.
-Perform calculations.
+- Perform calculations.
-Identify trends and relationships.
+- Identify trends and relationships.
 ### Deliverables

 #### A summary of My analysis: